teodororicciardello/kubernetes-the-hard-way/docs/03-compute-resources.md

 ## The Kubernetes Frontend Load Balancer
 In this section you will provision an external load balancer to front the Kubernetes API Servers.

 ### Provision an External Load Balancer

-An AWS [Elastic Load Balancer (LB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html) will be used to distribute traffic across the three API servers and allow each API server to terminate TLS connections and validate client certificates.
+An AWS [Elastic Load Balancer ](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html) (LB) will be used to distribute traffic across the three API servers and to allow each API server to terminate TLS connections and validate client certificates.

 Create a `kthw-lb` LB passing the subnet and defining a listener on port 6443:
 ```